This post may contain affiliate links.

 Here is a list of materials we used:

 - 1-inch thick foam board insulation.
 The kind we used had silver reflective material on one side which goes inside to reflect heat back under your RV.
 You can use a thicker type of foam board, but 1-inch worked fine for us and is the cheapest.

 If you plan to leave it up for multiple years, I would choose a thicker foam for durability.
 You can paint it a different color if you like, as long as you use only latex-based or water-based paint.
 Oil-based paint (including spray paint) will react with the foam, causing it to “melt” or dissolve.

 - Foil HVAC tape.
 This is the best type of tape to use for attaching the foam board to your camper because it will stay stuck during cold weather but will pull away cleanly without leaving behind any sticky residue when you need to remove it.

 - White duct tape.
 We used duct tape to join pieces of foam board at the seams.
-We chose white duct tape so that it would look nicer (since the foam board we used was white).
+We chose white duct tape so that it would match the foam board and be less visible.

 - Tent stakes.
 We used tent stakes to hold the skirting in place along the bottom.
-This will only work if you have a dirt ground that you can pound stakes into, though.
-I'll provide ideas for holding the skirting in place on other types of ground later in this article.
+This will only work if you have a dirt ground that you can pound stakes into.
+I'll provide ideas for holding the skirting in place on other types of ground at the end of this article.

 - Something to cut the foam board with.
-We first tried a utility knife (the kind that uses razor blades) and found a knife worked better, but there may be some even better tool for the job.
-Let me know if you figure out what it is!
+We first tried a utility knife (the kind that uses razor blades) and found that a regular knife worked better.

 Video of the Installation Process